*Updated November 2021

 That’s great if you only plan to shoot vlogs or record voiceovers, but it does have its limitations if you want to use it anywhere besides a home studio.

 The main seller for Elgato mics is the Wave Link program, which is a piece of mixing software that comes with each mic.
-You’ll be able to tweak and adjust things to get the exact sound you want from your mic, which helps you achieve the feel of a professional studio.
+You’ll be able to tweak and adjust things to get the exact sound you want from your mic (and yes, it's got a very simple gain control), which helps you achieve the feel of a professional studio mic.

 Want a review?
 We got you: